FindMySchool LogoFindMySchool

 Because the school is embedded in a residential part of Guildford, travel planning is worth thinking about early, particularly for families considering walking or bus travel.
 Students are also taught practical safety content in personal development materials, including travelling to school safely and road safety.

 This is a school with a clearly signposted culture: high expectations, consistent routines, and an emphasis on kindness and belonging.
-Academic outcomes sit broadly in line with the middle of England schools on FindMySchool’s GCSE ranking, and the strongest distinguishing features are the long-lesson day structure, the explicit reading and vocabulary focus, and the unusually prominent careers and personal development programme.
+Academic outcomes now sit below the national midpoint on FindMySchool’s GCSE academic and overall rankings, while Progress 8 remains close to zero at -0.02.
+The strongest distinguishing features are the long-lesson day structure, the explicit reading and vocabulary focus, and the unusually prominent careers and personal development programme.

 It suits families who want a disciplined, structured environment with strong pastoral scaffolding and clear preparation for the post-16 transition.
 The main question to resolve is whether the GCSE pathways, particularly around languages, align with your child’s ambitions and strengths.